donovan-h-parks/CompareM/README.md

 * N50; maximum and mean scaffold/contig size; no. of scaffolds/contigs

 A number of auxillary tools are also provides which are often helpful within comparative genomic studies:
+* identification of homologous genes followed by alignment and tree inference
 * back-translation of amino acid alignments to nucleotides
-* identification of homologous genes followed by alignment and tree inference
-* estimated tates of synonymous and non-synonymous substitution

 ## Install